 World War II Pacific Theatre History

-On January 21, 1942 at 11:55am, bombed by Japanese bombers, destroying on the ground three DH-84 and one RAAF Hudson.
-Kevin Parer taxing a DH-84 was killed.
-A Junkers G 31 trimotor aproached Salamaua Airfield during the raid, but was able to escape the area and landed safely at Wau Airfield instead.
+On January 21, 1942 at 11:55am, bombed by Japanese bombers, destroying on the ground three DH.84 Dragons and one RAAF Hudson.
+Kevin Parer taxing a DH.84 Dragon was killed.
+A Junkers G 31 trimotor approached Salamaua Airfield during the raid, but was able to escape the area and landed safely at Wau Airfield instead.
 The next day, Australian forces abandoned Salamaua fearing further attacks.

 On March 8, 1942 Japanese troops occupied Salamaua.
-The Japanese upgraded Salamua Airfield for military use and used the runway to a limited capacity.
+The Japanese upgraded Salamaua Airfield for military use and used the runway to a limited capacity.
 Between the middle of 1942 until early September 1943 Salamaua Airfield was attacked by Allied bombers and fighters.

 On September 11, 1943 the Australian Army's 5 Division occupied Salamaua Airfield.
 The following day, the first Allied airplane landed at Salamaua Airfield.
 But, the airfield was not heavily utilized by the Allies.

 Phil Bradley reports: